Zhefan-Xu/map_manager/README.md

 catkin_make
 ```
 ### II.
 Run DEMO
 a.
 Run in simulation: In case you do not have/want a hardware platform to play with this repo, we have provided a lightweight [simulator](https://github.com/Zhefan-Xu/uav_simulator.git) for testing.

-You can run the following command to visualize the occupancy voxel map:
+Run the following command to launch the occupancy voxel map:
 ```
 roslaunch uav_simulator start.launch
 roslaunch map_manager occupancy_map.launch # check the launch file for ESDF map and dynamic map